With A Warm, Caring Staff and Stunningly Natural Results,

 Goals for Breast Lifts

-Lift and reshape breasts into perkier shapes without reducing the volume of their breasts too much.
+Breast lifts are meant to lift and reshape the breasts into perkier shapes without reducing their volume too much.

-So really, the difference between breast lifts and breast reduction are their end goals: reducing volume or reshaping the breasts for a more pleasing aesthetic shape.
-Of course, there’s a million other things to consider before you decide, so make sure you discuss it with a caring, highly trained plastic surgeon like Dr. Coan of CARE Plastic Surgery.
-Contact them now, to schedule a consultation.
+The difference between breast lifts and breast reduction is their end goals: reducing volume or reshaping the breasts for a more pleasing aesthetic shape.
+Of course, there are a million other things to consider before you decide, so make sure you discuss it with a caring, highly-trained plastic surgeon like Dr. Coan at CARE Plastic Surgery.
+Contact us now to schedule a consultation.

 Return to Overview